 Upper Missouri G&T Electric Cooperative, Inc. doing business as Upper Missouri Power Cooperative was organized in 1957 to serve transmission needs of rural electric cooperatives in eastern Montana and western North Dakota.
-Today, Upper Missouri provides service to 11 distribution cooperatives, 6 in eastern Montana and 5 in western North Dakota.
-The 11 Member Systems serve 77,714 meters to farms, ranches, homes, and businesses in 37 counties, representing over 54,762 square miles.
+Today, Upper Missouri provides service to eleven distribution cooperatives: six in eastern Montana and five in western North Dakota.
+The eleven Member Systems serve 79,266 meters to farms, ranches, homes, and businesses in 37 counties, covering 54,826 square miles.

-Upper Missouri sources power from two major suppliers, Western Area Power Administration (WAPA) and Basin Electric Power Cooperative.
+Upper Missouri sources power from two major suppliers: Western Area Power Administration (WAPA) and Basin Electric Power Cooperative.
 In 2022, energy purchased from WAPA represented 2.94% of total sales and Basin was 97.06%, respectively.